perihelios/bash-test/README.md

 cd tests
 ```

-Then, you'll need to download bootstrap script and its GPG signature file (see
+Then, you'll need to download the bootstrap script and its GPG signature file
-[Bootstrap Script](#bootstrap-script) for more details.)
+(see [Bootstrap Script](#bootstrap-script) for more details).
 You'll use the
 signature file to verify the bootstrap script.
 You can use `curl`, `wget`, or
 your browser for downloading; since `curl` is a required dependency of BashTest,
 you should already have it installed and can easily use it.
 You can name the